facebookresearch/Mephisto/packages/annotated/annotator-tracker/README.md

 The actions will be keep at browser's local storage and will be sent to mephisto server by using (`handleMetadataSubmit` of `useMephistoTask`) as a batch every 5000ms (default value - changeable).

+It als provides `ActivityTrackerDisclousre` component which is an instruction for the worker to let them know that their actions are being tracked.

 **Default tracked actions**
 - IP address
 - Screen size